 As an association, we believe that all new hydropower projects should be developed and operated responsibly, and sustainably.

 Advancing sustainable hydropower

-IHA's mission is "to advance sustainable hydropower by building and sharing knowledge on its role in renewable energy systems, responsible freshwater management and climate change solution".
+IHA's mission is to advance sustainable hydropower by building and sharing knowledge on its role in renewable energy systems, responsible freshwater management and climate change solutions.